suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ### suit-directive-unlink {#suit-directive-unlink}

-suit-directive-unlink marks the current component as unused in the current manifest.
-This can be used to remove temporary storage or remove components that are no longer needed.
-Example use cases:

-* Temporary storage for encrypted download
-* Temporary storage for verifying decompressed file before writing to flash
-* Removing Trusted Service no longer needed by Trusted Application

-Once the current Command Sequence is complete, the manifest processors checks each marked component to see whether any other manifests have referenced it.
-Those marked components with no other references are deleted.
+suit-directive-unlink applies to manifests.
+When the components defined by a manifest are no longer needed, the manifest processor unlinks the manifest to inform the manifest processor that they are no longer needed.
+The unlink command decrements an implementation-defined reference counter.
+This reference counter MUST persist across restarts.
+The reference counter MUST NOT be decremented by a given manifest more than once, and the manifest processor must enforce this.
 The manifest processor MAY choose to ignore a Unlink directive depending on device policy.

+When the reference counter reaches zero, the suit-uninstall command sequence is invoked (see {{suit-uninstall}}).

 suit-directive-unlink is OPTIONAL to implement in manifest processors.